Pilot George Bowyer

 Bowyer was up before the court and questioned over his seamanship of navigating Olympic in those waters.
 While he agreed that these new vessels were getting too big he, along with the Royal Navy, were found guilty of the incident.

-Although Boywer would later omit reference to both Olympic and Titanic in his memoirs, he did keep a photograph of the Olympic post collision.
-In handwritten notation by Bowyer he wrote below the photograph: "Olympic entering the new dock, day after collision Sept 21st 10.30am draft of water 35ft.
+Boywer kept a photograph of the Olympic post collision.
+In handwritten notation he wrote below the photograph: "Olympic entering the new dock, day after collision Sept 21st 10.30am draft of water 35ft.
 3ins."
+Bowyer also wrote about the Olympic collision in his memoirs:

 At 11am on the morning of the 10th of April, 1912, George Bowyer arrived aboard Titanic at Berth 44 and spent some time discussing with Smith and the officers the draft of water and other considerations for the maiden voyage of Titanic.
 Technically speaking, Bowyer was in charge of Titanic until it reached the Nab lightship, southeast of Bembridge, at which point he would disembark.